 The suggested role assignment by FTE is as follows:

 - 10%-20% Co-Investigator

 - For grant submissions, be sure to contact the RDDC at least four weeks before your planned internal submission to the Division of Sponsored Research (usually six weeks before the due date at the agency).
 In exceptional circumstances, where this deadline cannot be met, we shall evaluate our participation on a case by case basis.

 - For investigator-initiated CTSI protocols: Unless your project has faculty support from one of the following – Department of Biostatistics, Department of Epidemiology, Department of Statistics, or Department of Health Outcomes and Policy – you must contact the RDDC prior to submitting your protocol to the CTSI for review and ultimate submission to the Scientific Advisory Committee.

-The RDDC holds monthly studios where up to 10 researchers can join RDDC members for an individualized discussion about upcoming research projects.
-Studios are held on the third Wednesday of the month from 11:30 a.m. to 1 p.m. with lunch provided.
-One need not attend the entire session, but an RSVP should be made to the RDDC by email.
+The RDDC also holds studios where up to 10 researchers can join RDDC members for an individualized discussion about upcoming research projects.
+Upon request, studios can be held on the third Wednesday of each month.
+Please email the RDDC mailbox, email@example.com, for more information or to schedule an appointment.

 Phone: (352) 294-5732 | Fax: (352) 294-5770